eugeneswalker/exawind-containers/README.md

 ## Working with the Singularity image (exawind.sif)

-1. First, build the Docker image:
+1. Build the Docker image:
 ```
 $> ./build-docker-image.sh
 ```

-2. Then build the Singularity image:
+2. Build the Singularity image:
 ```
 $> ./build-singularity-image.sh
 ```